 CRP and CREP provide technical and financial assistance to eligible landowners to address soil, water, and related natural resource concerns on their lands in an environmentally beneficial and cost-effective manner.
 The programs encourage landowners to convert highly erodible cropland and other environmentally sensitive areas to permanent cover, such as introduced or native grasses, trees, filter strips, riparian forest buffers, wetlands, and shallow water habitats.
-For more information on CRP and CREP, visit www.nrcs.usda.gov/wps/portal/nrcs/detail/pa/programs/financial/?cid=nrcseprd1124008.
+For more information on CRP and CREP, visit www.nrcs.usda.gov/wps/portal/nrcs/detail/pa/programs/financial/?cid=nrcseprd1124008

-Tracking, Reporting, and Verifying the Implementation of Your Countywide Action Plan
+Tracking, Reporting and Verifying the Implementation of Your Countywide Action Plan

-This section includes tools and support to help with tracking, reporting, and verifying the implementation of your Countywide Action Plan.
+This section includes tools and support to help with tracking, reporting, and verifying the implementation of your Countywide Action Plan (CAP).
 This section will provide your county with tools to help track implementation of best management practices (BMPs), as well as what needs to be reported to the Department of Environmental Protection (DEP) as part of your Countywide Action Plan.

-- PA Clean Water Tool: Countywide Action Plan Progress - FieldDoc: Reporting, Tracking, and Verifying - DEP Annual Reporting - o Progress and Milestones Reporting Template - 2-Year Milestone Updates - Progress and Milestones Reporting Template
+- FieldDoc and PracticeKeeper: Reporting, Tracking, and Verifying - DEP Annual Reporting - o Progress and Milestones Reporting Template - Two-Year Milestone Updates - o Progress and Milestones Reporting Template